shrey-0407/shrey-0407/README.md

 <h3 align="center">A passionate Computer geek from India</h3>
- <h3 align="center">I am incredibly passionate about building unique and innovative products, love experimenting with new technologies and occasionally joining hackathons!! 👋</h3>
+ <h3 align="center">I am having a versatile professional experienced in data science, data engineering, and cloud development, with expertise
+in extracting insights from data, building data pipelines, and deploying scalable cloud-based solutions to drive data-driven decision-making and business innovation. 👋</h3>

 ### I am a self-taught programmer from INDIA. 🔭